Stalker-hash/F1TTRPG/README.md

 ---

-# Racing Simulation for TTRPGs (Early Development Build)
+# Racing Simulation for TTRPGs (Early Development Build) Our RPG BOX!BOX!

 **Note: This project is in its early development stage and is primarily intended for use in custom tabletop role-playing games (TTRPGs).
 It is not a professional simulation tool and may not accurately reflect real-world racing dynamics.**